shikikan-neko08/kaga-rice/README.md

 * copy vimrc into .vim directory
 * manually install the plug by opening vimrc using vim then instal the plugin using :PlugInstall
 * Set the wallpaper using nitrogen
+* Set Lockscreen Wallpaper using this command
+> betterlockscreen -u /path/to/wallpaper_kaga.png

 To apply The GTK Theme and icons, you can use LXappearance